cherrynik/monogame/docs/Workflow.md

 - [Creating global `const`](#creating-global-const)
 - [State Machine](#state-machine)

+## MonoGame Pipeline

+Don't forget to rebuild `.mgcb` file after changing files in it.

 ## Makefile

 If something happens like commands don't run, variables not evaluated, but the file is correct 99%,